Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Methods

 \subsection{Numerical Model: Bifrost simulation}

-The simulation analysed in this study is dataset \texttt{ch024031\_by200bz005}, produced using the \texttt{Bifrost} code \citep{Gudiksen_2011}.
-The \texttt{Bifrost} code is a 3D radiative magnetohydrodynamics (MHD) model that captures the coupled dynamics of the solar convection zone, photosphere, chromosphere, transition region, and lower corona within a single, self-consistent framework.
+The simulation employed in this study is the dataset \texttt{ch024031\_by200bz005}, produced using the \texttt{Bifrost} code \citep{Gudiksen_2011}.
+The \texttt{Bifrost} code is a 3D resistive, radiative magnetohydrodynamics (MHD) model that captures the coupled dynamics of the solar convection zone, photosphere, chromosphere, transition region, and lower corona within a single, self-consistent framework.
+It employs sixth-order finite differences for spatial derivatives on a staggered mesh and third-order time integration with an adaptive time-step.
+The Bifrost model incorporates several key physical effects, including thermal conduction along magnetic field lines \citep{Spitzer1957}, Ohmic heating, viscous dissipation, and a comprehensive set of radiative heating and cooling processes.
+To manage numerical diffusion, Bifrost employs a split-diffusive scheme that separates the diffusive terms into a small, globally applied component and a localized hyperdiffusive component.

 The analysed dataset consists of a vertically extended, low-density corona with a magnetically open topology.
 Thus, it captures key signatures of coronal holes, including reduced EUV emission and vertical magnetic connectivity.
 This simulation has also been used in earlier studies to examine vortex dynamics \citep{Silva_2024a, Finley_2022}.
 The simulation domain spans $24 \times 24 \times 16.8$~Mm$^3$, resolved with $768^3$ grid points, and extends from $2.5$~Mm below the solar surface (defined at optical depth unity, $z = 0$~Mm) up to $14.3$~Mm into the corona.
 The lower boundary includes a steady horizontal magnetic inflow, injecting a uniform field of 5~G, superimposed on a net vertical field of 200~G. The simulation setup creates a strongly unipolar magnetic environment with open field lines.
-The upper boundary is open, and energy balance is handled through full radiative transfer in the lower atmosphere.
+The upper boundary is open, and the horizontal boundaries are periodic.
+The energy balance is handled through full radiative transfer in the lower atmosphere.
 This includes non-LTE scattering \citep{Carlsson_2012}, optically thin radiative losses, anisotropic thermal conduction, and ambipolar diffusion.